-But she can fly!
+But she can fly through the air!
 She flies up to her nest to feed her chick.
 He is big and very hungry.
 Please!
-More fish.
+More fish!
 Penny can see Vitta, the tern.

 Vitta has her nest nearby in the cliffs.